yule-BUAA/yule-BUAA.github.io/_pages/about.md

 supervised by Prof. [Weifeng Lv](https://scse.buaa.edu.cn/info/1387/10314.htm).
 I received the B.S. degree in the School of Computer Science and Engineering at Beihang University in 2019.

-Spatio-temporal graphs can abstractly represent most things in reality.
+Spatio-temporal data can abstractly represent many things in reality.
-I devote myself to designing neural networks for representation learning on spatio-temporal graphs, and using the learned representations to empower various scenarios.
+I focus on designing neural networks for representation learning on spatio-temporal data and using the learned representations to empower various scenarios.
-My research interests include (spatio-temporal) graph neural networks, language models, recommender systems, traffic forecasting, et al.
+My research interests include (large) language models, graph neural networks, recommender systems, etc.
 I am strongly self-motivated and aim to pursue cutting-edge AI research.
-I have published several peer-reviewed papers in top venues such as NeurIPS, KDD, WWW, IEEE TKDE, EMNLP, AAAI, and IJCAI.
+I have published several peer-reviewed papers in top venues like ICML, NeurIPS, KDD, WWW, IEEE TKDE, EMNLP, AAAI, and IJCAI.
-I have also served as a PC member/reviewer for conferences/journals like AAAI, LOG, TOIS, TKDD, TNNLS, and Neural Networks.
+I have also served as a PC member/reviewer for conferences/journals like AAAI, LOG, ACM TOIS, ACM TKDD, IEEE TKDE, IEEE TNNLS, and Neural Networks.

-Currently, I am interested in pursuing two main research directions.
-* Explore the alignment of language models by studying the properties of their parameters.
-This includes
-  1. identifying and extracting key parameters that determine the success of Supervised Fine-Tuning (SFT);
-  2. controlling the roles of parameters during SFT for better interpretability;
-  3. developing new SFT methods to build general language models that can handle various NLP tasks.
-* Design domain-specific (large) language models that can cover fields like spatio-temporal graph networks and recommender systems.
-This involves
-  1. incorporating domain-specific and factual knowledge into language models;
-  2. developing language models to capture dynamics and topologies in graphs;
-  3. encoding user information to obtain personalized language models.

-Now, I am **looking for a postdoctoral position (starting in 2024**).
-Please contact me by email at yule@buaa.edu.cn if interested.
+Now, I am **looking for a postdoctoral position** (starting in the second half of 2024).

 News
 ======
+**[05/2024]** One paper was accepted by **ICML 2024**.
+Thanks to all my collaborators!\
 **[10/2023]** One paper was accepted by **Findings of EMNLP 2023**.
 Thanks to all my collaborators!\
 **[09/2023]** One paper was accepted by **NeurIPS 2023**.
 Thanks to all my collaborators!\
 **[08/2023]** Two papers were accepted by **IEEE TKDE**.
 Thanks to all my collaborators!\